 The Mason style of economics fuses scholarship in the fields of public choice (founded by Nobel Laureate and former Mason professor, the late James Buchanan), Austrian economics, and experimental economics (the latter founded by Nobel Laureate and Mason professor emeritus Vernon Smith).
 Our nationally ranked graduate economics programs are noted for their emphasis on comparative institutional analysis and their concentration on the relationships among economic, political, and legal institutions.

 Economics faculty are often sought after by media outlets to provide their opinions and expertise, invited to give congressional testimony, and frequently offer value-added advice to policy makers.
 Faculty are actively engaged in academic research on, and teaching about, numerous subjects including: experimental economics, Austrian economics, public choice, constitutional political economy, law and economics, and new institutional economics,

-The master's degree in economics strengthens students' knowledge of economic theory and improves their skills in applying the theory to economic problems.
+As a part of the MA degree program you will gain knowledge of economic theory and improve your ability to apply this theory to economic problems.
 Graduates are qualified to read and judge other's research and to conduct their own, either individually or as members of research teams in government or business.
 They are also prepared to write policy analysis articles.

-The MA degree program is a self-contained course of study for students who are not planning to pursue the PhD program at George Mason University.
+The MA degree is a self-contained course of study for students who are not planning to pursue the PhD program at George Mason University.
 Students who plan to pursue the PhD degree should apply directly to the doctoral program.
 They can earn a master’s while pursuing the PhD.

-FUNDING: Limited funding for MA students is available through the Mercatus Center MA Fellowship Program.
+Limited funding for MA students is available through the Mercatus Center MA Fellowship Program.